jguo1002/deep-learning-specialization-coursera/NOTES.md

 It depends on the context, we should test with different sizes
 ```

+`What is momentum?`
+> Momentum is a method to dampen down the changes in gradients and accelerate gradients vectors in the right direction using exponentially weighted averages.

 ### Week 3: Hyperparameter Tuning, Batch Normalization and Programming Frameworks